wkurzius/curriculum-writing-2018/intro to algebra/Unit 1.md

 - Find and estimate square roots.

-- Identfify and use properties of real numbers.
+- Identify and use properties of real numbers.

 - Find sums and differences of real numbers.